JonathanD250/wireframing/README.md

 Wireframes make it simple to test and refine ideas quickly.
 - Example: Instead of reworking code, a team can update a wireframe to reflect new requirements.

+## Wireframing in Practice

+Wireframing is most effective when applied early in the development cycle.
+It helps teams detect usability issues before any code is written.

+### Real-World Scenario
+During the design of a booking system (similar to the `alx-booking-uc.PNG` wireframe), the team created wireframes to map the user flow for scheduling appointments.

+**Issue Identified:**
+- Users struggled to locate the “Confirm Booking” button because it was placed at the bottom of a long form.
+- Early feedback showed that users often missed the final step, leaving bookings incomplete.

+**Resolution:**
+- The team adjusted the wireframe to place a sticky “Confirm Booking” button at both the top and bottom of the form.
+- They also added progress indicators so users could see how many steps remained.

+**Impact on Final Product:**
+- Usability tests after changes showed higher task completion rates.
+- Developers implemented the revised design directly, avoiding costly rework.
+- The final system delivered a smoother, more intuitive booking experience.

+### Conclusion
+This example shows how wireframing uncovers usability problems before development begins.
+By iterating quickly at the wireframe stage, teams save time, reduce costs, and ensure a user-friendly design.
+Wireframes serve as a roadmap, aligning stakeholders, designers, and developers around a clear vision of the product.